jessiejia0809/truman/docs/setting-up-truman/defining-your-simulation/simulation-components.md

 To define a post, go to the `posts.csv` file.
 For each post, add a new row, and define the following fields under their respective columns:

-- **id** is the _unique_ identifier id of the post.
-These are numerical values.
-They could be any arbitrary number, but the base template has assigned posts with ids sequentially starting from 0. (required field)
-  - Note: No 2 posts can share the same id.
 - **body** is the caption text of the post.
 It is displayed under the post's photo on the Truman Platform, similar to Instagram. (required field)
 - **picture** is the file path/ file name of the post's photo, relative to the folder `/post_pictures`. (required field) See below for more information:
   - Place all post photos into the `/post_pictures` folder.
 When filling out the `posts.csv` file, the value that is inputted into the 'picture' column for a post should **exactly match** the file path and the file name of the same post's photo, relative to the folder `/post_pictures`.
 See the current csv file for examples.